 Alexej Bilek is an influential businessman close to Andrej Babis.
 He has a participation in Mafra Slovakia.
 Bilek is part of the privileged during the communist regime in the former Czechoslovakia.
 After the collapse of communism, he controlled the publishing house that published the communist daily Halo noviny in the Czech Republic.
-Lawyer by profession, Bilek is known as one of Babis's key lawyers who helped him amass the wealth he now possesses.
-Bilek is known as Babis's "faithful dog" and he is one of the few people in Babis's circle allowed to make fun of his boss.
+Lawyer by profession, Bilek is known as one of Babis' key lawyers who helped him amass the wealth he now possesses.
+Bilek is known as Babis's "faithful dog" and one of the few people in Babis's circle allowed to make fun of him.
+Bilek also has links with the Russian government.
+Back in the 2000s, he was hired by the Russian government to handle registration of Russian-owned properties in the Czech Republic.[65]